Complex Hyperbolic Structures on Disc Bundles over Surfaces

 From the triangles $\Delta(C,M_1,M_2)$ and $\Delta(S_2,M_2,M_1)$ constructed in the previous subsection, we~obtain a quadrangle $\Cal Q$ whose polyhedron is fibred and constitutes a fundamental region for the group $K_n$ generated by $U,W$ with the defining relations $U^n=W^n=(U^{-1}W)^2=1$ in $\PU$.
 Passing to a subgroup of index $n$, that is, gluing $n$ copies of the form $W^i\Cal Q$, we arrive at a transversal simple cycle of bisectors which provides a complex hyperbolic disc bundle by Proposition 2.4.9.
 We calculate the Toledo invariant of the representation provided by the cycle.
 Using trivializing curves of the triangles, we find how to calculate the Euler number of the polyhedron of the cycle.

 Actually, the quadrangle $\Cal Q$ gives rise to a complex hyperbolic disc bundle over the turnover orbifold $\Bbb S^2(n,n,2)$.
-One can introduce the (rational) Euler number of such bundles as in [Fen].
-Since the turnover group $K_n$ possesses a discrete and cocompact action on the Poincar\'e disc, one can also introduce the Toledo invariant of representations $K_n\to\PU$.
+One can define the (rational) Euler number of such bundles as in [BSi].
+Since the turnover group $K_n$ possesses a discrete and cocompact action on the Poincar\'e disc, one can also define the Toledo invariant of representations $K_n\to\PU$.
 In our case, both numbers are easily derivable from those of the cycle glued from copies of $\Cal Q$.

 All isometries in this subsection are considered as belonging to $\SU$, unless otherwise stated.

 {\bf3.2.1.}~First, we list the facts following from the quadrangle condition 3.1.17 that are not included in Proposition 3.1.18 : The regular elliptic isometry $W$ stabilizes $C$, fixes the point $q\in C\cap\Bbb B$, and maps $M_1$ onto $M_2$.
 The regular elliptic isometry $U$ stabilizes $S_2$, fixes the point $s_2\in S_2\cap\Bbb B$, and maps $M_1$ onto $M_2$.
 The isometry $R:=W^{-1}U$ is the reflection in $M_1$.
 With a straightforward calculation, we~obtain $W^nU^{-n}=\delta$, where $\delta:=\exp\displaystyle\frac{2(k+l+np)\pi i}3$.